-Keeping moisture levels home can have a big impact on your air quality.
+Keeping moisture levels at home can have a big impact on your air quality.
 Damp spaces are more habitable for mold and dust mites, which can create plenty of problems as a homeowner.
 Humidity should remain between 30 to 50 percent to keep these and other allergens controlled.
 Both air conditioners and dehumidifiers can be your best friend when looking to control humidity, as they both work to reduce humidity levels.

 Welcome House Plants Into Your Home

 Is there a better way to keep your indoor air fresh than adding houseplants in your home?
 Plants serve as natural air fresheners that also purify the air on their own!
-Plants like peace lilies, bamboo palms and spider plants help remove formaldehyde, benzene and carbon dioxide from the air, freshening up the air you breathe on a daily basis.
+Plants like peace lilies, bamboo palms, and spider plants help remove formaldehyde, benzene, and carbon dioxide from the air, freshening up the air you breathe on a daily basis.
 Ferns and aloe are also great options, as they purify the air as well.